-What does hindgut acidosis really MEAN?
+What does hindgut acidosis in horses MEAN?
 And how can this affect your horse?
 And how do you know if your horse has hindgut acidosis?
 Or hindgut ulcers?
 And what can you do about it?
-Lots of questions, here are some answers.
+Lots of questions; here are some answers.

 But first, some anatomy of your horse’s digestive system.

-- Let’s briefly go over your horse’s digestive system, from rooter to tooter.
-It all starts at the mouth and continues through the pharynx, where the respiratory system and digestive system meet.
+- Let’s briefly review your horse’s digestive system, from rooter to tooter.
+It all starts at the mouth and continues through the pharynx, where the respiratory system and digestive systems meet.

 - Then, the esophagus and stomach.
 Incidentally, this is usually where gastric ulcers are found.
 The foregut is comprised of the stomach and the small intestine.
 Most of your horse’s nutrient absorption happens in the foregut.

 - Next is the hindgut, which has many parts.
 The cecum, the large colon, the small colon, and the rectum make up the hindgut.
-This is where water is reabsorbed, microbes do their fermenting action, and manure is “made” and passed.
+This is where water is reabsorbed, microbes ferment, and manure is “made” and passed.

-Listening to your horse’s guts sounds give you an idea of what’s going on inside – know the normals!
+Listening to your horse’s gut sounds gives you an idea of what’s happening inside – know the normals!

-- Let’s dive into the hindgut and see what’s going on with respect to acidosis and pH.
-A horse’s gut pH is a measure of how acidic the environment is.
+- Let’s dive into the hindgut and see what’s going on concerning acidosis and pH.
+A horse’s gut pH measures how acidic the environment is.
 The measurements are on a scale of 1 to 14, with 7 being neutral, like water.
-Values closer to 1 are more acidic, values closer to 14 are more basic.
+Values closer to 1 are more acidic, and values closer to 14 are more basic.

-- The hindgut of a horse usually has a pH of about 6.5 to 7, so fairly neutral.
-In the hindgut, there are also several types of microbes, each with their own food preferences.
-In the simplest of terms, there’s the group of fiber loving microbes and the sugar-loving microbes.
+- A horse’s hindgut usually has a pH of about 6.5 to 7, so reasonably neutral.
+In the hindgut, there are also several types of microbes, each with its own food preferences.
+In the simplest of terms, there’s the group of fiber-loving microbes and the sugar-loving microbes.

-- The fiber loving microbes are responsible for fermentation and filling the energy needs of your horse.
+- The fiber-loving microbes are responsible for fermentation and filling your horse’s energy needs.
 These guys love the neutral-ish conditions of the balanced hindgut.
-The other group of microbes LOVE sugars, and eat them up.
-When these sugar lovers “poop”, their by-products are acidic and can lower the pH of the hindgut.
+The other group of microbes LOVE sugars and eat them up.
+When these sugar lovers “poop,” their by-products are acidic and can lower the pH of the hindgut.
 As the pH becomes more acidic, these sugar-loving microbes thrive!
 It becomes a vicious cycle.

-- So – now we have an acidic hindgut, AKA hindgut acidosis, with a bunch of dead microbes and their endotoxins floating around.
+- So – now we have an acidic hindgut, AKA hindgut acidosis, with many dead microbes and their endotoxins floating around.
 The acidic nature of the hindgut now will also create openings in the lining of the hindgut.
 This allows the endotoxins to escape into the bloodstream, where they can create all sorts of problems, including colic and laminitis.